cheind/pytorch-blender/Readme.md

  - ***OpenAI Gym Support***: Create and run remotely controlled Blender gyms to train reinforcement agents.
 Blender serves as simulation, visualization, and interactive live manipulation environment.
  </br>More info [\[examples/control\]](examples/control)

-The figure below visualizes a single image/label batch received by PyTorch from four parallel Blender instances.
-Each Blender process repeatedly performs motion simulations of randomized cubes.
+The figure below visualizes the basic concept of **blendtorch** used in the context of generating artificial training data for a real-world detection task.

 <div align="center">
 <img src="etc/blendtorch_intro_v3.svg" width="600">